AFC Câmpulung Muscel: History

-Ground
+Grounds

-AFC Câmpulung Muscel plays its home matches at Muscelul Stadium, a multi-use stadium in Câmpulung.
-The stadium is also used by ARO Muscelul Câmpulung.
-It holds 6,000 people, of which 3,000 are on seats.
-It was opened in the 1940s and was renovated, most recently in 2008.
+The club initially played its home matches at the Central Stadium in Rucăr, which had a capacity of 150.
+Following the club's relocation to Câmpulung in 2022, it began playing its home matches at Muscelul Stadium, a multi-use stadium in Câmpulung, also used by ARO Muscelul Câmpulung.
+The stadium has a capacity of 6,000 spectators, of which 3,000 are seated.
+It was opened in the 1940s and most recently renovated in 2008.